akkartik/mu/Readme.md

 You can see these mechanisms in action below in the context of a platform for teaching programming 1:1.
 It allows students to spin up a fake screen, keyboard, file system and network neighborhood in tests.
-The Basic-like assembly language of the Mu VM is as powerful as C for low-level pointer operations and manual memory management, but much safer, paying some run-time checking overhead to validate pointers.
+The Basic-like Assembly language of the Mu VM is as powerful as C for low-level pointer operations and manual memory management, but much safer, paying some run-time checking overhead to validate pointers.
 It is as powerful as high-level languages (providing strong type safety, general lexical scope, generic types,